 An Interview with Mark Montano: The Big-Ass Book of Home Decor

-Mark was gracious enough to chat with us a bit about his books, his career, his small-town background, how to find your own special design sensibility, and his upcoming TV show.
+Mark was gracious enough to chat with me a bit about his books, his career, his small-town background, how to find your own special design sensibility, and his upcoming TV show.
 Check out what he has to say!

 You're well-known for your almost larger-than life design sensibility.
 When did you first notice you loved bold statements?